SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > IT WAS ALL IN THE PAPERWORK.

-<I>MYRTLE rises from the couch and approaches the barstools set across the counter from where KEVIN prepares tea.</i>
+<I>MYRTLE rises from the couch and approaches the barstools set across the counter from whence KEVIN prepares tea.</i>

 ### MYRTLE ###